AscendingPassage.com HOME PAGE.

 comes to life again at night, beneath the enchantments of the moon.

-one least understood.
+least understood.
 The unfathomable thinkers of Egypt symbolised

 everything for the benefit of the uninitiated under the form of awe-